This website uses cookies

 Based in the capital, Majuro, Air Marshall Islands is a commercially operated airline owned by the Government of the Republic of the Marshall Islands.
 With an additional SkyCourier expected to be delivered this year, AMI selected the aircraft to enhance connectivity and expand services throughout the nation’s atolls and outer islands.

-“The delivery of our Cessna SkyCourier represents a significant milestone for AMI and its mission to provide dependable air transportation across the Republic of the Marshall Islands,” said Captain Albon Jelke, general manager and CEO of Air Marshall Islands.
-“The SkyCourier's high payload capability and versatile design will allow AMI to transport both passengers and cargo more efficiently, including essential goods such as food, medical supplies, mail and other critical freight.”
+“The delivery of our Cessna SkyCourier represents a significant milestone for AMI and its mission to provide dependable air transportation across the Republic of the Marshall Islands,” says Captain Albon Jelke, general manager and CEO of Air Marshall Islands.
+“The SkyCourier’s high payload capability and versatile design will allow AMI to transport both passengers and cargo more efficiently, including essential goods such as food, medical supplies, mail and other critical freight.”

-The twin-engine, high-wing Cessna SkyCourier turboprop offers a combination of performance and lower operating costs for air freight, commuter and special mission operators around the world.
+The twin engine, high-wing Cessna SkyCourier turboprop offers a combination of performance and lower operating costs for air freight, commuter and special mission operators around the world.
 The Cessna SkyCourier is offered in two variants, the freighter and the passenger, along with optional kits that allow the aircraft to be configured from passenger to freighter or in a Combi configuration that accommodates up to nine passengers while carrying freight.

-The freighter variant is sized to handle up to three LD3 shipping containers with a payload capacity of 6,000 pounds, while the 19-passenger variant features large cabin windows for natural light and views.
+The freighter variant is sized to handle up to three LD3 shipping containers with a payload capacity of 6,000lb, while the 19-passenger variant features large cabin windows for natural light and views.
 Both versions offer single-point pressure refuelling to enable faster turnarounds and feature two crew doors and a large side door used for cargo loading or passenger boarding, depending on the configuration.

 The SkyCourier is powered by two wing-mounted Pratt & Whitney Canada PT6A-65SC turboprop engines and features the McCauley Propeller C779, a heavy-duty 110-inch aluminium four-blade propeller, which is full feathering with reversible pitch, designed to enhance the performance of the aircraft while hauling tremendous loads.
-The SkyCourier is operated with Garmin G1000 NXi avionics and has a maximum cruise speed of more than 200 kts and a maximum range greater than 900 nm.
+The SkyCourier is operated with Garmin G1000 NXi avionics and has a maximum cruise speed of more than 200kts and a maximum range greater than 900nm.